minshi123/gitlab/doc/user/project/code_owners.md

-You can use a `CODEOWNERS` file to specify users or [shared groups](members/share_project_with_groups.md) that are responsible for certain files in a repository.
+You can use a `CODEOWNERS` file to specify users or [shared groups](members/share_project_with_groups.md) that are responsible for specific files and directories in a repository.

-You can choose and add the `CODEOWNERS` file in three places:
+You can choose to add the `CODEOWNERS` file in three places:

 - To the root directory of the repository
 - Inside the `.gitlab/` directory